-Doing “less with more” is presently more than a catchphrase for many business owners.
-A challenging economic climate and uncertain forecast are forcing business owners to consolidate positions in order to remain competitive.
+Doing “less with more” is more than a catchphrase for many business owners.
+A challenging economic climate and uncertain forecast are forcing business owners to pursue job consolidation to stay competitive.

 But getting employees on board with such a measure can be a daunting task for even the most experienced managers.

 “It’s such a difficult thing to do when people are already stressed out about their jobs to go forward and layoff and consolidate,” says Randall Barker, a Utah-based certified senior professional in human resources (SPHR) and certified employment law specialist (CELS).